ikaros-project/ikaros-2/ReadMe.md

 This is the last version of Ikaros 2 before the transition to version 3.
 It is no longer maintained and is available here for backward compatibility.

+In the future, the most current version of Ikaros i available in the [ikaros repository](https://github.com/ikaros-project/ikaros).

 This is the public distribution of the Ikaros kernel together with a number of functional modules.
 This version is mainly intended for potential developers and not for more general use.
 The current distribution includes versions for OS X and Linux.

 To install, follow the [installation instructions](https://github.com/ikaros-project/ikaros/wiki/Installing "Ikaros 2.0")